copperbits/awesome-ton/README.md

 ## Telegram Bots

-- [@Gram 50 bot](https://t.me/gram50bot) - TON wallet.
-Allows to create wallet / sent transactions on testnet.
+- [Telegram bot @Gram 50 bot](tg://resolve?domain=gram50bot) - TON wallet.
+Allows to create wallet / sent transactions on testnet
-- Telegram bot post message about updates to the [telegram channel](https://t.me/TrackingTONupdates) - with any new commits into original repo.
+- [Telegram channel @TrackingTONupdates](tg://resolve?domain=TrackingTONupdates) - with post message from bot about any new commits into original repo
-- [@testnetstatus](https://t.me/testnetstatus) - Telegram channel that displays if the testnet is up or down.
+- [Telegram channel @testnetstatus](tg://resolve?domain=testnetstatus) - Telegram channel that displays if the testnet is up or down

 ## Faucet